The Architecture of Agency Volume 2 In Defense of Bayes

 The deeper error is a conflation, and undoing it is the hinge of the whole defense.

-There are two entirely different things a probability attached to a theory could mean.
+There are two different things a probability attached to a theory could mean.
 It could be a probability in the theory’s subject matter — an objective chance, a Measure, a claim that reality itself is running a weighted process over the theory’s truth.
 That is what the critics attack, and they are right: no such chance exists.
 Or it could be a Credence about the theory — a quantified description of my epistemic state, my rationally managed uncertainty as to whether, and where, and how well the theory describes reality.
 That is a different claim about a different subject.
-The first puts the probability in the world; the second puts it in the believer, where the uncertainty actually lives.
+The first puts the probability in the world; the second puts it in the believer, where the uncertainty lives.

 Deutsch and Hall demolish the first reading and then, without noticing the seam, extend the demolition to the second.
 But the second does not depend on the first.
 A Credence about a theory does not attribute partial truth or objective chance to the theory, any more than my uncertainty about the thousandth digit of \(\pi\) attributes fuzziness to arithmetic.
 The digit is what it is, necessarily; I am the one who doesn’t know it — and my not-knowing is real, graded, and consequential, so it had better be managed coherently.
 Garrabrant’s Logical Induction makes the point rigorous: coherent credences can and must be assigned even to purely logical statements, where objective probability is not just absent but impossible — a result whose implications for the varieties of credence I develop in the varieties of uncertainty.
 If credences are legitimate about necessary truths, the absence of a chance process behind general relativity is no obstacle to credences about general relativity.